-The use of mass media channels over a longer period of time will have a longer-lasting impact on brand salience and brand recall.
+The use of mass media channels will generally have a longer-lasting impact on brand salience and brand recall.
 This means that more customers will naturally choose your brand in the future.
-However, brands must also consider the short-term impact and run targeted promotions to specific audiences or locations to grow sales.
+However, brands must also consider the short-term impact and run targeted promotions to specific audiences or locations at the point of purchase to drive incremental growth.
 Just running mass media campaigns won’t be enough if you can’t get people to buy and use your product.

 So, when the inevitable happens, and competitor stores are opening next to yours, you will typically have 2 options: